Eshop-project/CS-350/docs/plan/Milestone_5/Design.md

 ### Implement all required features

 Up to this Milestone we have implemented all of these major features that our E-commerce website is going to use.
-Our goal as a teal was to tackle one major feature each milestone.
-Here is the break down of the features completed for the corresponding milestone.
+Our goal as a team was to tackle one major feature each milestone.
+Here is the break down of the features that we have completed and the corresponding milestone.

 |Features|Milestone #|
 |---------------------|-----|